2008 (January to June)

 Batman chases some small-timers and then gets chased by the GCPD, who still have orders by Commissioner Akins to shoot-to-kill any Bat-Family members on sight.
 Renee Montoya chastises her fellow officers for following an order that she feels is ludicrous.
 Batman then meets in secret with Montoya and gives her evidence that can help convict gang member Jack Hunter.
 Meanwhile, Killer Croc has fully mutated into a rampaging crocodile monster once again, so we can say goodbye to his “human” hair-plug look.
 In Blüdhaven, Cassie and Tim watch a nationally televised news report which links the deceased Stephanie Brown to Batman.
 The news report, by famous journalist Arturo Rodriguez, claims that Steph was one of Batman’s sidekicks!
 Again, some of the SF&O bios in this issue are not quite up to speed on current events.

-–NOTE: Batgirl leaves Blüdhaven when she discovers that Lady Shiva is indeed her true mother.
+–NOTE: In Batgirl #66-70.
+Batgirl leaves Blüdhaven when she discovers that Lady Shiva is indeed her true mother.
 Traveling abroad, Cassie finds her mom in the employ of Nyssa Al Ghul.
 Shiva is the new sensei of the League of Assassins.
 When Cassie makes her presence known to the League, a rift is formed.
 The League splits into two factions, one that backs Cassie as the proper heir to the title of sensei and the other that backs Shiva as the rightful sensei.
 An assassin war begins within the League.
 Nyssa hires Mr. Freeze to help quell the chaos, but this is a big mistake.
 When Freeze discovers that Nyssa has a Lazarus Pit, he immediately submerges his dead wife, Nora, into the Pit.
 Nora is revived (!), but as an insane metahuman that is able to raise an army of zombies.
 Cassie, Mr. Freeze, and the entire League of Assassins are forced to kill her once again.
 The battle for power within the League between Cassie and Shiva continues on.
-All of this craziness can be seen in Batgirl #66-70.
-Batman isn’t present for any of it, so therefore it all overlaps with the next three items on our list.
+Batman isn’t present for any of this wild Batgirl action, so, therefore, it all overlaps with the next three items on our list.

-–REFERENCE: Bruce purchases Jim Gordon’s former house and turns it into an alternate Batcave (as referenced in Batman #642).
+–REFERENCE: In Batman #642.
+Bruce purchases Jim Gordon’s former house and turns it into an alternate Batcave.

 Black Mask has kidnapped Killer Croc and has been torturing him for several days.
 The crime lord has also hired Mad Hatter to control Croc’s mind.
 Croc does the bidding of Black Mask for a bit, but is able to break free of Hatter’s mind-control.
 Croc tries to kill Hatter, but Batman breaks them up.
 Batman also saves Croc’s life by injecting him with an anti-virus which defends against the Hush mutation virus flowing through his veins.